securenetworking/fastWebSockets/misc/READMORE.md

 })
 ```

-Canceling listening is done with the uSockets function call `us_listen_socket_close`.
+Canceling listening is done with the fastsockets function call `us_listen_socket_close`.

 ### App.run and fallthrough
 When you are done and want to enter the event loop, you call, once and only once, App.run.